What Is Melting Chocolate?

 If you want to use real chocolate with real cocoa butter for melting, you can: it’s called couverture chocolate (click to see it on Amazon).
 It’s expensive, it always requires tempering, and it can be very fussy to work with.

 It’s true: compared to couverture, melting wafers are inferior in a number of ways.
 They contain a miniscule amount of real chocolate, as well as some less-than-ideal vegetable oils.
-But if you buy a good brand, you sacrifice almost nothing in flavor, texture, or the look of the finished product.
-So if you're looking for easy, melting wafers are hands down the way to go.
+But if you buy a good brand, you sacrifice almost nothing in the flavor, texture, or look of the finished product.
+So if you're looking for something easy over something "authentic," melting wafers are hands down the way to go.

 How Do You Melt the Melting Wafers?